DannyHatcher-Git/HackerRank/readme.md

-# My Learning in HackerRank
+# My Learning in HackerRank change